 • Adynamic bone disease: May develop if intact parathyroid hormone (iPTH) levels are suppressed <100 pg/mL; reduce dose or discontinue use of cinacalcet and/or vitamin D if iPTH levels decrease below 150 pg/mL.

 • Hypocalcemia: Life-threatening and fatal events associated with hypocalcemia have occurred.
-Monitor serum calcium and for symptoms of hypocalcemia (eg, muscle cramps, myalgia, paresthesia, seizure, tetany).
+Monitor serum calcium and for symptoms of hypocalcemia (eg, muscle spasms, myalgia, paresthesia, seizure, tetany).
 Use with caution in patients receiving concomitant therapies known to lower serum calcium concentrations.
 May require treatment interruption, dose reduction, or initiation (or dose increases) of calcium-based phosphate binder and/or vitamin D to raise serum calcium depending on calcium levels or symptoms of hypocalcemia.
 Do not initiate therapy if the corrected serum calcium is less than the lower limit of normal; corrected serum calcium must be at or above the lower limit of normal prior to initiation, dose increase, or reinitiation.

 • Hepatic impairment: Use with caution in patients with moderate-to-severe hepatic impairment (Child-Pugh classes B and C); cinacalcet exposure and half-life are increased; monitor serum calcium, serum phosphorus and iPTH closely.

 • Seizure disorder: Use with caution in patients with a history of seizure disorder; seizure threshold is lowered by significant serum calcium reductions.
 Monitor calcium levels closely.

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.